-Kailyn Lowry’s New Memoir to Include Baby Daddy Drama
+Kailyn Lowry’s New Memoir To Include Baby Daddy Drama

 “Lincoln is actually the one who told me she was having a baby.
 He knows what’s going on.
 He’s excited to have another sibling.
 I’m happy for Kail.
 I wish her nothing but the best and health and wellness and all of that stuff you know?
 I’m here for her.
 We actually are in a good place and I just want health for her and the baby,” he said.

-Although the identity of the father of Kailyn’s baby is currently unknown, speculation of who he is include Tyler Hill, JC Cueva and Chris Lopez.
+Although the identity of the father of Kailyn’s baby is currently unknown, speculation of who he is includes Tyler Hill, JC Cueva, and Chris Lopez.

 While her fans may be on the edge of their seats hoping to catch a detail of the mystery man, it seems we may have to wait until she releases her new tell-all to find out his true identity and the reason why he kept himself hidden for so long.